treaddevs/Fusion-F1/README.md

 - Bootstrap
 - Font Awesome
 - Sketch

+Colors are coordinated in the navbar for drivers to match their team color, as well as the date elements connected to the timeline on the teams pages.

 Project design: I learned the importance of choosing the layout, framework, and architecture of the project from the start.
 Being the foundation of future development, these decisions have echoes down the line.
 Choosing flexbox over grid for the layout was important for making the project dynamic, responsive, and scalable.